"Survival Guide for 'Switching' from Windows to Mac"

 |---|---|

-By default, screenshots are saved to the desktop.
+Captured screenshots are saved to the desktop by default.

-Press Cmd + Shift + 5 to change options such as save location or timer.
+Pressing Cmd + Shift + 5 allows you to change options like save location or timer.

-Taking screenshots that are "saved" and "copied to clipboard" simultaneously
+Taking screenshots to both "save" and "copy to clipboard" simultaneously

-In macOS, screenshot "save to disk" and "copy to clipboard" are by default one or the other.
-Cmd + Shift + 4 for file saving, add Ctrl for clipboard only.
-If you want both simultaneously, here are methods:
+In macOS, screenshot "save to disk" and "copy to clipboard" are mutually exclusive by default.
+Cmd + Shift + 4 saves to file, adding Ctrl copies to clipboard only.
+If you want to do both simultaneously, here are some methods:

 Method 1: Use thumbnail preview (no setup required)